Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/Proposal/Readme.md

 *Can you provide a concrete illustration example of game theory or mechanism design that your approach significantly improves at least one objective of human welfare compared to existing research without your approach?*

-- In the context of the Centipede Game, my research compares the performance of generative AI and reinforcement learning models in the centipede game.
-By analyzing simulated game scenarios, we found that the generative AI model outperforms reinforcement learning in capturing complex strategic interactions and predicting decision-making processes.
+- In the context of the Centipede Game, my research compares the performance of generative AI ChatGPT 4.0 and reinforcement learning models in the centipede game.
+By analyzing simulated game scenarios, we found that ChatGPT 4.0 outperforms reinforcement learning in capturing complex strategic interactions and predicting decision-making processes.
 This improvement leads to a deeper understanding of player behavior and more accurate predictions of game outcomes, thereby enhancing decision-making in strategic settings.

 /image of experiment results